sean1832/FileOrganizer/Readme.md

 # File Organizer

-A simple program to organize file
+A simple console application to organize files by their extensions

+## How to use
+1. Download application
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjczODk1MTg1XX0=
+eyJoaXN0b3J5IjpbLTE1Mjk5OTMzMzNdfQ==
 -->